ict4s24-tcict/ict4s24-tcict.github.io/index.md

 a short abstract to our [Call for Contributions](./index.html#call-for-contributions) above.

-You can register for  through the [ICT4s 2024 Website](https://conf.researchr.org/home/ict4s-2024).
+You can register for "The True Cost of ICT" through the [ICT4s 2024 Website](https://conf.researchr.org/home/ict4s-2024).
 Further information for on-site and online participants will be provided there.